 Other tips to keep your pet cool:

 In order for your pet to keep cool and prevent heating up immediately, always be mindful of their behavior.
 Watch out for excessive panting, breathing difficulties, weakness, or drooling.
 Heat exhaustion on pets can definitely be fatal and can lead to death.
 In order to avoid this, always make sure that your pets have access to fresh drinking water and have sufficient shelter for protection.
 Keep in mind that the shadow of the sun is also on the move.
-There are some more tips for you to take note that we compiled.
+There are some more tips for you to take note of that we compiled.

 Unlike us humans, dogs respond differently to extremely hot weather.
 For us humans, sweating is a natural and effective cooling for us.
 However, it is different for dogs.
 Be wary that they can only sweat in small amounts through their paws and rely on panting to cool down.
 This makes them immune to heat stress during the summer season.
 People who own pets should have extra care with their older or overweight pets, brachycephalic breeds, and those pets suffering from cardiac conditions.